yugabyte/terraform-provider-ybm/docs/data-sources/allow_list.md

 ---
-page_title: "ybm_allow_list Data Source - YugabyteDB Managed"
+page_title: "ybm_allow_list Data Source - YugabyteDB Aeon"
 description: |-
-  The data source to fetch an allow list in YugabyteDB Managed.
+  The data source to fetch an allow list in YugabyteDB Aeon.
 ---

 # ybm_allow_list (Data Source)

-The data source to fetch an allow list in YugabyteDB Managed.
+The data source to fetch an allow list in YugabyteDB Aeon.

 ## Example Usage